I Killed the Prom Queen

-I Killed the Prom Queen were an Australian metalcore band from Adelaide, formed in 2001.
+I Killed the Prom Queen are an Australian metalcore band from Adelaide, formed in 2001.
 They were prominent in the Australian live music scene and toured the US, Japan and Europe several times.
 They issued three studio albums: When Goodbye Means Forever...
 (2003), Music for the Recently Deceased (2006) and Beloved (2014).
 The latter two albums peaked at #27 and #6 on the ARIA Albums Chart respectively.

 The band initially split up in April 2007 due to the inability to find a permanent vocalist.
 They reformed with vocalist Michael Crafter to play a farewell tour in mid-2008 and released a live album and DVD, Sleepless Nights and City Lights, which peaked at #48 in Australia.
 In May 2011 the band reformed with new vocalist Jamie Hope and performed on the Destroy Music Tour.
 They subsequently released their third studio album Beloved in February 2014.

 History

 Formation and Choose to Love, Live or Die, Stacy's departure (2001–2002)

 I Killed the Prom Queen formed in Adelaide, South Australia in 2001, with the original line-up featuring Ben Engel on bass guitar, Simon O'Gorman on guitar, JJ Peters (Josef John W. Peters) on drums, Lee Stacy on vocals and Jona Weinhofen on guitar.
 Peters, Weinhofen and bass guitarist Leaton Rose had previously been members of the local band Cur.
 In 2000 Weinhofen left Cur to form The Fall of Troy with vocalist Michael Crafter, before later forming I Killed the Prom Queen.

 Originally named The Rubik's Equation, then briefly Child Left Burning, Michael Crafter joined to share lead vocals and soon after Rose replaced Engel on bass guitar.
 The band's first performance was at the Dom Polski Centre in Adelaide, October 21, 2001.
 The band was influenced by late 1990s hardcore bands Poison the Well, Converge, Hatebreed, and Earth Crisis and Swedish melodic death metal groups like At the Gates, Soilwork and In Flames.

 In late 2001 and early 2002, the group recorded the four-track Choose to Love, Live or Die EP, which was produced by Paul Degasperi and the band; with additional guitar supplied by Cain Kapetanakis.
 Five songs were recorded during the sessions, but a computer glitch caused the fifth to be erased.
 In 2002, it was issued by 618 Recordings, then re-released by Final Prayer Records and distributed by Missing Link Records.
 O'Gorman left after the release to join Day of Contempt and he was replaced by guitarist Kevin Cameron in late 2002.
 Choose to Love, Live or Die was the only release to include both Lee Stacey's vocals and the higher-pitched vocals by Crafter, as Stacy would depart from the band later that year.
 The tracks were later re-recorded for their third EP, Your Past Comes Back to Haunt You (2005).